All About Melanoma

 Another type of targeted therapy that is used to treat melanoma is called oncolytic virus therapy.
 Talimogene laherparepvec is a medication that works as a virus therapy used to infect and break down cancer cells.
 The medication is directly injected into the cancerous lesion or lymph node.

-Chemotherapy is the use of medications that travel to all tissues throughout the body to kill any cancerous cells.
-These therapies have an effect on melanoma that can be seen on imaging studies, as well as melanoma cells that cannot be seen.
+Chemotherapy is the use of medications to kill any cancerous cells.
 Chemotherapy agents commonly used in melanoma treatment include: dacarbazine, carboplatin, temozolomide, and paclitaxel.
 These medications can be used alone or in combination with other medications.

 Isolated Limb Perfusion/Infusion